-As part of the E/MC program, students are required to attend group cohort meetings.
-Cohort meetings are established for students to be able to share information with one another as well as for the E/MC Coordinator and E/MC Mentor to provide information and reminders to the students.
+As part of the EMC program, students are required to attend group cohort meetings.
+Cohort meetings are established for students to be able to share information with one another as well as for the EMC Coordinator and EMC Career Coach to provide information and reminders to the students.

-It is the responsibility of E/MC students to adjust their schedules to attend these cohort meetings.
+It is the responsibility of EMC students to adjust their schedules to attend these cohort meetings.
 Only college classes, high school games, or performances that conflict with these times, are reasons for missing a cohort meeting.
 Practice or work are not acceptable reasons to miss a cohort meeting.
-If students need to miss a cohort meeting, students will be responsible to contact the E/MC Coordinator in advance for further discussions.
+If students need to miss a cohort meeting, students will be responsible to contact the EMC Coordinator in advance for further discussions.

-BI-WEEKLY MENTOR MEETINGS
+BI-WEEKLY COACH MEETINGS

-Students are required to meet with their E/MC Mentor on a bi-weekly basis to discuss class progress, go over important E/MC topics and ask any questions they have.
-The mentor will create a schedule of meetings for the term based on all of their students' schedules and send it out to students at the beginning of each term.
+Students are required to meet with their EMC Career Coach on a bi-weekly basis to discuss class progress, go over important EMC topics and ask any questions they have.
+The coach will create a schedule of meetings for the term based on all of their students' schedules and send it out to students at the beginning of each term.